Updated May 19, 2026

 Dog-friendly wineries in Hamilton

-Take your tail wagging on the road - just a short drive from Hamilton, Niagara’s vineyards welcome pups to vine-covered pergolas and wine-country aromas.
-Here are the best dog-friendly wineries near Hamilton.
+Take your tail wagging on the road - just a short drive from Hamilton, many of Niagara’s vineyards welcome pups to vine-covered pergolas and wine-country aromas.
+Start with our list below, and be sure to book a slot beforehand, checking with staff that dogs are still allowed.

 Ridge Road Estate Winery

 Ridge Road sits atop the Niagara Escarpment bench, offering panoramic views of rolling vineyards and Lake Ontario in the distance.
-The estate specializes in Riesling, Chardonnay, and Pinot Noir, but the crowd favorite is the crisp Baco Noir, praised for its lush cherry notes and soft tannins – perfect for pairing with the winery’s artisan cheese board.
+The estate specializes in Riesling, Chardonnay, and Pinot Noir, but the crowd favorite is the crisp Baco Noir (an Ontario favorite), praised for its lush cherry notes and soft tannins – perfect for pairing with the winery’s artisan cheese board.

 Location: 6345 Ridge Rd, Beamsville, ON L0R 1B2